Internal Font Format

 Supported Languages

-The Font Renderer manages the Unicode basic multilingual languages, whose characters are encoded on 16-bit, i.e. Unicodes from 0x0000 to 0xFFFF.
+The Graphics Engine’s software algorithms manage the Unicode basic multilingual alphabet, whose characters are encoded on 16 bits, i.e. Unicode characters ranging from 0x0000 to 0xFFFF (Surrogates characters are allowed).
 It allows to render left-to-right or right-to-left writing systems: Latin (English, etc.), Arabic, Chinese, etc. are some supported languages.
-Note that the rendering is always performed left-to-right, even if the string are written right-to-left.
+However, the rendering is always performed left-to-right, even if the string is written right-to-left.
 There is no support for top-to-bottom writing systems.
-Some languages require diacritics and contextual letters; the Font Renderer manages simple rules in order to combine several characters.